 Again, this data should be transparent and readily available.
 Look for these statistics on the website or contact the admissions office for a report.
-Hack Reactor makes these numbers public on our Outcomes page.
+Hack Reactor makes these numbers public on our Outcomes Page.

 3. What is the average graduate starting salary?

-Since you’re investing in this new path, it makes sense to ensure that your post-grad salary will make the investment worthwhile.
+Since you’re investing in this new career path, it makes sense to ensure that your post-grad salary will make the investment worthwhile.
 Further, try to find the average starting salary in the city you’re interested in working in.
-Knowing that a bootcamp’s students can make a certain amount in San Francisco won’t benefit you if you’re planning on living in Chicago, where salaries tend to be lower.
+Knowing that a bootcamp’s students can make a certain salary amount in San Francisco won’t benefit you if you’re planning on living in Chicago, where salaries tend to be lower.